thomas-thivillon/academic-page/content/authors/admin/_index.md

 I am a PhD candidate in the Department of Economics and a member of the DIAL research team at Paris Dauphine University, a college of PSL University.
 My research focuses on environmental health, technology adoption, and gender equality in developing countries.

 Before starting my PhD, I spent nine years working as a project manager in the NGO sector with a focus on access to energy and clean cooking in Sub-Saharan Africa.
+My PhD is funded by [Microfinance Solidaire SAS] (https://microfinance-solidaire.com/), an impact investment vehicle which provides working capital to microfinance institutions and social enterprises in developing countries.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.